geekyclarkey/homeassistant/esppinout.md

 ### ESP8266 Peripherals
 The ESP8266 peripherals include:
-17 GPIOs
+* 17 GPIOs
-SPI
+* SPI
-I2C (implemented on software)
+* I2C (implemented on software)
-I2S interfaces with DMA
+* I2S interfaces with DMA
-UART
+* UART
-10-bit ADC
+* 10-bit ADC

 ### Best Pins to Use – ESP8266
 One important thing to notice about ESP8266 is that the GPIO number doesn’t match the label on the board silkscreen.
 For example, D0 corresponds to GPIO16 and D1 corresponds to GPIO5.
 The following table shows the correspondence between the labels on the silkscreen and the GPIO number as well as what pins are the best to use in your projects, and which ones you need to be cautious.
 The pins highlighted in green are OK to use.
-The ones highlighted in yellow are OK to use, but you need to pay attention because they may have unexpected behavior mainly at boot.
+The ones highlighted in yellow are OK to use, but you need to pay attention because they may have unexpected behaviour mainly at boot.
 The pins highlighted in red are not recommended to use as inputs or outputs.
 <img src="https://github.com/geekyclarkey/homeassistant/blob/master/images/esp_pinout_images/ESP8266-gpio-pinout.png" width="700px">